Wangjia7/Wangjia7/README.md

 ### Hi there 👋
 I'm Jacky Wang 王佳琪, a PhD student in TDLI, SJTU / Durham.
 Member of DESI, Euclid, PFS collaboration.

 - 🔭 I’m currently working on constraining cosmological parameters and neutrino mass using persistent topology of the cosmic web.
-See: https://wangjia7.github.io/A-Cosmic-Topology-Handbook-for-Everyone for detailed description.
+See: https://wangjia7.github.io/A-Cosmic-Topology-Handbook-for-Everyone for a detailed description.
 - My previous works include weak-lensing, Galaxy group evolution and Cluster cosmology.

 - 👯 Science and Art-sci collaboration welcomed.